 #92.
 Tweets on Twitter

-If your content gets shared through the social media buttons, Google may consider them as the ranking signals because of the better user interaction.
+If your content gets shared through the social media buttons, Google may consider them as ranking signals because of better user interaction.

 #93.
 Authority Twitter Accounts

-The authority twitter account having millions of followers will have the better response as compared to someone having a few thousand.
+The authority twitter account having millions of followers will have a better response as compared to someone having a few thousand.